macs3-project/MACS/README.md

 The pvalue cutoff.
 If -p is specified, MACS2 will use pvalue instead of qvalue.

+##### --min-length, --max-gap

+These two options can be used to fine-tune the peak calling behavior by specifying the minimum length of a called peak and the maximum allowed gap between two nearby regions to be merged.
+In another word, a called peak has to be longer than "min-length", and if the distance between two nearby peaks is smaller than "max-gap" then they will be merged as one.
+If they are not set, MACS2 will set the DEFAULT value for "min-length" as the predicted fragment size d, and the DEFAULT value for "max-gap" as the detected read length.
+Note, if you set a "min-length" value smaller than the fragment size, it may have NO effect on the result.
+For BROAD peak calling, try to set a large value such as 500bps.
+You can also use '--cutoff-analysis' option with default setting, and check the column 'avelpeak' under different cutoff values to decide a reasonable "min-length" value.

 ##### --nolambda

 With this flag on, MACS will use the background lambda as local